indranildchandra/cursor-usage-vscode-extension/README.md

 - Your session cookie isn't set or has expired.
 - Re-run the `Cursor Usage: Insert cookie value` command.

-### Status bar shows "Team ID?"

-- The extension can't auto-detect your team, or the cached ID is invalid.
-- Run the `Cursor Usage: Set Team ID` command to set it manually.
-- If issues persist, try running `Cursor Usage: Force Re-initialize`.

 ### Status bar shows "Refresh Failed"

 - There may be a network connectivity issue or the Cursor API is down.